netdata/netdata/health/REFERENCE.md

 </details>

-If an alarm configuration is missing the `type` line, its value will default to `Unknown`.
+If an alert configuration is missing the `type` line, its value will default to `Unknown`.

-#### Alarm line `component`
+#### Alert line `component`

-Component can be used to narrow down what the previous `type` value specifies for each alarm or template.
+Component can be used to narrow down what the previous `type` value specifies for each alert or template.
 Continuing from the previous example, `component` might include `MySQL`, `CockroachDB`, `MongoDB`, all under the same `Database` type.
 Example:

 ```yaml
 component: MySQL